 During in-office teeth whitening, the gums are covered with a special protective material, and then a whitening gel is applied to the teeth and activated by a diode light, which reaches the deep layers of the tooth and whitens them.

 At the end of the whitening treatment, the teeth are covered with a desensitising gel, because whitening may make the teeth more sensitive; however, the sensitivity often disappears within a few days.
 Depending on the tooth structure and other important factors, the teeth can become as much as several shades lighter.
 The result can even be seen after the first whitening, depending on teeth colour and damage.
+In order to get maximum results, there might be a need to repeat whitening procedure.

 - Whitening may be visible after one procedure.